A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 Every other sector of the economy adopted the tools that raised productivity.
 Local government, with rare exceptions, did not — and protected the budgets and headcounts that the old way required.

-LGAI documents that choice, community by community, and puts the cost in front of the voters who pay it.
+LGAI documents that choice, community by community, and puts the cost in front of the citizens who pay it.

 Executive Summary